 Believe it or not, actor resumes are one area where the entertainment industry is pretty standard.
 Geography doesn’t make that much difference.
 That’s why most of the nationwide casting sites give you the same basic format to use when entering your resume.

-Your resume should be in 10 or 12 point font.
+In printed form, your resume should be in 10 or 12 point font.
 No script, just clear simple fonts.
 For the printed resume, cut it down to 8 x 10, so that it can be neatly attached, back to back, to a headshot.
+These are still used for some in-person callbacks and for theater.
 You can Google “actor resume template” or use the Bizparentz Word Template here.
 Pro tip: ours is formatted off-center, so that you can easily cut it down to an 8 x 10 size.
 Another quick-print idea if you are on the run?
 Print out your resume from your Actors Access profile.

 Acting resumes always start with the actor’s name, contact information (your agent or manager, or your cell phone if you are unrepresented), and union status.
 Put this stuff in big bold letters at the top.
 It’s the most important thing!
 Agents often want you to use their agency logo, and if your agency is A-list, you’ll especially want to do that (remember, this is a marketing thing — associate yourself visually with good people).
 It is also acceptable to put a thumbnail of your headshot on the back, just in case the photo and the resume get separated.

 There are varying opinions about including personal details such as age, height, weight, hair color, etc. Please ask your representative what they prefer.
 However, guidelines related to safety include NOT putting home phone number, home address, and social security numbers on the resume.
-Use cell phones and P.O. boxes.
+Use cell phones, emails, and P.O. boxes.

 You do not get to say you are SAG-AFTRA unless you have paid the big bucks and actually joined.
 This is a big deal, since it may ultimately involve fines for producers if the union status is inaccurate on the resume.
 You want to be VERY sure of your child’s status, and put SAGe (for SAG eligible) if they are.
 SAGe is a good thing–you can do both non-union and union work, and producers know they won’t have to file Taft Hartley paperwork for your child.
 (Of course you have to be ready to join right away if need be).
 Some agents and managers advise that actors at higher levels do not need to put SAG-AFTRA at the top of their resumes.
 Their credits make that obvious.